fruitsamples/UICatalog/ReadMe.txt

 2.6 - Used the iPhone Accessibility API to improve the accessibility of UICatalog and demonstrate how accessibility should be employed.
 2.7 - Removed deprecation use of UIKeyboard info keys, upgraded project to build with the iOS 4 SDK.
 2.8 - Deployment target set to iPhone OS 3.2.
+2.9 - Upgraded to support 4.2 SDK, Picker page now supports landscape orientation.

-Copyright (C) 2008-2010 Apple Inc. All rights reserved.
+Copyright (C) 2008-2011 Apple Inc. All rights reserved.